-In the cool, damp, and dark season from late fall to early spring, not a lot is growing outside.
-Even the plants you may have under cloche protection or in the greenhouse will be growing slowly, struggling to turn the low light levels into useful energy for vegetative growth.
-This is the right time of year to learn about soil science and think about how you can improve your garden soil before new seeds are sown or transplants go out in the spring.
+In the cool, damp, dark season from late fall to early spring, not a lot is growing outside.
+Even plants under cloche protection or in the greenhouse will be growing — slowly, struggling to turn the low light levels into useful energy for vegetative growth.
+This is the right time of year to study soil science and think about how to improve garden soil before new seeds are sown or transplants go out in the spring.

 There are four central issues that offer a better understanding of garden soil and how it can be improved: Soil structure, soil components, soil life, and soil pH.
 Gardeners (and farmers) will benefit from contemplating these four factors on their own and in harmony with one another.

-This refers to the ratio of particles that make up the soil itself, and they may be sand, silt, or clay.
+This refers to the ratio of particles that make up the soil itself.
+They may be sand, silt, or clay.
 The size of these tiny particles dictates physical aspects of the soil like drainage, compaction, and porosity.
 Sand is made up of relatively large particles, even if it is as fine as table sugar or salt.
 Sand is essentially ground up rocks, and can be composed of a number of different minerals.
-Because sand particles are so large, the spaces between each are also large, so water tends to drain through it rather quickly.
+Because sand particles are relatively large, the spaces between each are also large, so water tends to drain through it rather quickly.
 The large size of sand particles also means that they don’t move around that much within the soil structure.

 Clay particles are flat and plate-like.
 Unlike sand and silt, clay is the result of chemical action, as minerals are worn down by water and acids in the soil.
 Clay particles can be 1,000 times smaller than sand particles, which is why pure clay has such a unique, plastic texture.
 It clumps together so well that clay soils can have very poor porosity and drainage.